|Title:||St Andrew Square, Edinburgh, UK|

 |Client:||The City of Edinburgh Council and Edinburgh City Centre Management Company|

-Located in the Eastern end of Edinburgh’s UNESCO World Heritage New Town, the re-vamped St Andrew Square is a public square distinguished by a Roman column at its centre — the 41 foot tall Melville monument.
+Located at the Eastern end of Edinburgh’s UNESCO World Heritage New Town, the re-vamped St Andrew Square is a public square distinguished by a Roman column at its centre — the 41 foot tall Melville monument.

 Following a £2.6 million investment by the City of Edinburgh Council, the gardens at St Andrew Square — which date back to 1957 — re-opened to the public in April 2008.
 Gillespies' new design retains the integrity of the original historic square, whilst introducing new elements to accommodate contemporary usage patterns.